cooling-singapore/CEA_for_DUCT/README.rst

 ====================

 To explore the contributions described above, you can start by examining the core file locations specified for each feature.
-The changes are modular and designed to support CEA's existing workflows, with extensions to provide better insights into energy demand, emissions, and optimization in the context of urban heat island mitigation and distributed renewable energy.
+The changes are integrated with the original CEA codebase and designed to support CEA's existing workflows.
+If you would like to dive deeper into what separates this branch from the main branch of CEA, you can check out the `main contributor's commits <https://github.com/cooling-singapore/CEA_for_DUCT/commits/CEA-for-DUCT/>`_ to this forked branch, or use PyCharm's `Compare with Branch <https://www.jetbrains.com/guide/tips/compare-with-branch/>`_ feature.